Robert Bolling: Personal life

-In 1674, he married Jane Rolfe, daughter of Thomas Rolfe, the son of Pocahontas.
-They had one son, John Bolling (January 26, 1676 – April 20, 1729).
-Jane Rolfe Bolling is believed to have died shortly after their sons birth.
-John Bolling married Mary Kennon, daughter of Richard Kennon and Elizabeth Worsham, and they had seven children.
+Bolling married twice.
+In 1674, Bolling married Jane Rolfe, daughter of Thomas Rolfe, the son of Pocahontas.
+They had one son, John Bolling (January 27, 1676/7 – April 20, 1729).
+Jane Rolfe Bolling is believed to have died in childbirth, but this was also the year of Bacon's Rebellion.
+The firstborn son John Bolling survived and became a wealthy planter and legislator (as did his half-brother mentioned below), as well as married Mary Kennon, daughter of Richard Kennon and Elizabeth Worsham, who bore six children.